Marine Conservation

 causes and effectsCauses and effects

 The diagram shown here sums up the most important threats to the sea, what causes them, and what effects they have on the marine environment.
-In brown the main products from civilisation: mud, nutrients, poisons and debris.
+In brown the main products (agents) from civilisation: mud, nutrients, poisons and debris.

 When cuts are made in the land, either by ploughing, roading, development and dwellings, heavy erosion follows.
 The mud, and particularly its finest particles, the clay, cannot be stopped by sedimentation ponds or other inventions, and it flows unhindered into the sea, where it releases its nutrients.
 Nutrients from overfertilised farm soils, and farm animal dung, are washed into the sea without becoming part of the soil chemistry.
 Sewage from human settlements, treated or not, cause heavy loads of nutrients to enter the sea near human settlements.